wp-plugins/miniorange-login-openid/readme.txt

 == Description ==
 = Social Login, Social Sharing =
-Social Login, Social Sharing plugin is professionally developed by miniOrange and is a WordPress (BuddyPress compatible) plugin that allows your visitors to comment, login and register with many Social Networks like for example Facebook, Twitter, Google, LinkedIn, WindowsLive, Instagram, Salesforce and Amazon.
+Social Login, Social Sharing plugin is professionally developed by miniOrange and is a WordPress (BuddyPress compatible) plugin that allows your visitors to comment, share, login and register with many Social Networks like for example Facebook, Twitter, Google, LinkedIn, WindowsLive, Instagram, Salesforce and Amazon.

 = Social Login =
 This plugin enables Social Login.
 Allow your visitors to choose from their favorite social login apps to login, comment, share and auto-register with your website or blog.